 “Therefore the Lord himself will give you a sign.
 Look, the young woman is with child and shall bear a son, and shall name him Immanuel.”Isaiah 7:14

 It is difficult to put into words.
 Words themselves fail.
 Creator and created.
 Immortal and mortal.
 God and man.
 These words themselves suggest an insurmountable distance.
-Yet, Emmanuel declares these semantics naught.
+Yet Emmanuel declares these paradoxes naught.
 God is with us.

-With the coming of Christmas, we are forced, yet again, to face the mystery of the Incarnation.
-Emmanuel suggests an entirely new theology.
-A theology that could never be reasoned to.
+With the coming of Christmas, we are forced, yet again, to face the Mystery of the Incarnation.
+Emmanuel suggests an entirely new idea.
+An idea that could never be reasoned to.
 One cannot reason to the Incarnation, it goes beyond all capacities of one’s intellect, one’s heart, and one’s body.
 The reality of the Incarnation forces us to recognize the limits of our own understanding.

 Although a difficult one, this realization, if held with the reverence it warrants, combats the inclination and habit of the soul that desires to self-create and to act like God in the role of author of our lives.
 This is one of the gifts of Christmas: the gift of identity.
-No longer do we have to self-create the meaning in our lives, rather we receive the fulfillment of meaning with Christ becoming man and granting our very flesh, which is subject to decay and disease, the dignity of sharing in Divinity.
-God is with us, sharing the hardships of humanity in His own flesh, dwelling not in a Temple spiritually, but as flesh and blood among humanity, wishing to remain with us until the end of time.
+We do not have to self-create the meaning in our lives; rather, we receive the fulfillment of meaning with Christ becoming man and granting our very flesh, which is subject to decay and disease, the dignity of sharing in His divinity.
+God is with us, sharing the hardships of humanity in His own flesh, dwelling not in a temple spiritually, but as flesh and blood among humanity, wishing to remain with us until the end of time.

-This last great antiphon brings to a head the tension of Advent: the reality that we are awaiting One whom we know has already come.
+This last great antiphon brings to a head the tension of Advent: the reality that we are awaiting One Who we know has already come and will come again.

 Advent, with its insistence that we prepare for One we know has come, forces us to acknowledge the mystery of time itself.
-A mystery which, considered correctly, should not befuddle us but rather move our hope into a deeper clarity.
+It also calls us to prepare for the day when Christ will come again and time itself will end.

-Throughout Advent, as the days become shorter and colder, we feel ourselves swell with hope.
-Advent gives us the twofold gift of being able to prepare our hearts for Christ while also reminding us that His Incarnation is a reality for us always.
+Throughout Advent, as the days become shorter and colder, we feel our hearts swell with hope.
+Advent gives us the twofold gift of preparing our hearts for Christ while also recalling that His Incarnation is a reality for us always—and that one day, He will come again in glory.